 Centre for the Public Library and Information in Society

-The Information School at the University of Sheffield is one of the outstanding research departments in the field.
-It has a high international reputation and has achieved the highest grade in all recent UK research evaluations.
-Established in 1996, The Centre for the Public Library and Information in Society provides a focus for its work in the public library sector.
+The Information School at the University of Sheffield is one of the most outstanding research departments in the field.
+It has a high international reputation and has consistently achieved a high rating grade in all UK research evaluations.
+Established in 1996 by Professor Bob Usherwood, The Centre for the Public Library and Information in Society provides a focus for its work in the public library sector.

 Currently led by Dr. Briony Birdi, previous members of the team include Jared Bryson, Rebecca Linley, Richard Proctor, Rachel Riley, Dr. Barbara Sen, Sylvia Simmons, Jackie Toyne and Kerry Wilson.
 Current and recently completed iSchool doctoral students make a valuable contribution to the field of public librarianship (and related) research include Melanie Benson, Dr. Liz Brewster, Dr. Liz Chapman, Dan Grace, Dr. Kaori Richards (née Ishida), Martin Simmons, Dr. Mostafa Syed, and Jon Webster.

 Our mission is to make a valuable and lasting contribution to the field of public library and information research and to encourage interaction between academics, professionals and policy makers, seeking to develop an underlying philosophy of the public provision of information services.